-In a criminal case in which a defendant is accused of a sexual assault, the court may admit evidence that the defendant committed any other sexual assault.
-The evidence may be considered on any matter to which it is relevant.

-B. Disclosure to the Defendant.

-If the prosecutor intends to offer this evidence, the prosecutor must disclose it to the defendant, including witnesses' statements or a summary of the expected testimony.
-The prosecutor must do so at least 15 days before trial or at a later time that the court allows for good cause.
+- (a) In a criminal case in which a defendant is accused of a sexual assault, the Court may admit evidence that the defendant committed any other sexual assault.
+The evidence may be considered on any matter to which it is relevant. - (b) If the prosecutor intends to offer this evidence, the prosecutor must disclose it to the defendant, including witnesses' statements or a summary of the expected testimony.
+The prosecutor must do so at least fifteen (15) days before trial or at a later time that the Court allows for good cause. - (c) This Section does not limit the admission or consideration of evidence under any other section. - (d) In this Section and Section 415, "sexual assault" means a crime under tribal law, Federal law or state law involving: